houseofai/adobe-experience-manager-docker/README.md

-# Unofficial Adobe Experience Manager docker image for Demo
+# Adobe Experience Manager docker image for Demo

 The Adobe Experience Manager (AEM) docker image is an **unofficial** docker image build to quickly demo AEM without installing any additional package.